sagemath/sagewiki_to_gh-2022-10-10/sage-mode.md

 == Description ==

 sage-mode provides Emacs Lisp that helps you use Sage in GNU Emacs.
+Inspiration was originally provided by ipython.el.

 == License ==